davidegaspar/davidegaspar/RESUME.md

 ##### Continuous Delivery (CD)

-Led the enterprise-wide migration from legacy Spinnaker to Harness for Continuous Delivery, designing a secure distributed worker architecture on AWS ECS Fargate Clusters that integrated seamlessly with existing infrastructure (proxy, Jfrog, Jenkins, AWS EKS), implementing compliance controls and distributed caching to improve security posture, managing the vendor, and successfully balancing technical excellence with delivery timelines for 500+ engineers.
+Led the enterprise-wide migration from legacy Spinnaker to Harness for Continuous Delivery, designing a secure distributed worker architecture on AWS ECS Fargate Clusters that integrated seamlessly with existing infrastructure (proxy, Jfrog, Jenkins, AWS EKS, Terraform), implementing compliance controls and distributed caching to improve security posture, managing the vendor, and successfully balancing technical excellence with delivery timelines for 500+ engineers.

 ##### Continuous Integration (CI)